The festival will be held from Saturday to Wednesday 6–10 January 2018. All works will be displayed between 5 pm and 10 pm without interruption.

 Who is behind Lux Helsinki?

 The festival is organised by the City of Helsinki.
 Event producer Emma Lumme will coordinate the event on behalf of the City of Helsinki and Sun Effects Oy will be in charge of production.
 Ilkka Paloniemi and Matti Jykylä are in charge of the artistic direction of the festival.
-Pink Eminence Ltd. is in charge of event communications and social media activities.

 How does the City of Helsinki decide on the kinds of events to be arranged?